MatteoPerona/DSC180A-Methodology-5/index.md

 mperona@ucsd.edu <br>
 B05 - Jingbo Shang <br>

-The answers to the following four prompts, which are meant to help you brainstorm for your Quarter 2 Project Proposal, due on December 2nd.
-For each prompt, state the question that you’re answering in bold and write your answer immediately underneath on a new line.
-Make sure you’ve familarized yourself with the Quarter 2 Project Proposal specifications before proceeding!

 **What is the most interesting topic covered in your domain this quarter?**

 The most interesting topic covered in my domain this quarter was model distillation.
 I thought that the idea of condensing the learning from larger models to smaller, more purpose built ones, is cool.